bisq-network/bisq/doc/build.md

 Build binaries
 -----------------

-If you want to build the binaries check out the build scripts under the package directory. copy shaded.jar and the lib directory.
+If you want to build the binaries check out the build scripts under the package directory.
+Use the shaded.jar and the lib directory.

 DAO full node
 -----------------
 If you want to run your own BSQ transaction verification node you have to run Bitcoin Core with RPC enabled and use dedicated program arguments for the bisq node.
-See the rpc.md doc in the same directory.
+See https://github.com/bitsquare/bitsquare/blob/master/doc/rpc.md for more details.

 Development mode